rafaelcfreire/rafaelcfreire.github.com/_posts/2014-10-11-javascripts-this-nightmare.md

 ![My helpful screenshot](/assets/image3_post_2014_10_11.png)

 ### Using the .apply and .call Methods
-And last, the <i>.apply</i> and <i>.call</i> methods are those who you can set any object you want as <i>this</i>.
-Once functions are what we call as <a href="http://en.wikipedia.org/wiki/First-class_function" target='_blank'>first class citizens</a> they can have properties and methods, just like an object and <i>.apply</i> and <i>.call</i> are two methods available for all functions in Javascript.
-First class citizens is one of the mostly important definitions of Javascript functions and you should read about it if don't feel confident enough in this subject.
-So, as said before, <i>.apply</i> and <i>.call</i> are opened for you choose which will be your <i>this</i> reference, let's practice:
+And last, the <i>.apply</i> and <i>.call</i> are methods that you can set any object you want as <i>this</i>.
+Since functions are what we call as <a href="http://en.wikipedia.org/wiki/First-class_function" target='_blank'>first class citizens</a> they can have properties and methods, just like an object and <i>.apply</i> and <i>.call</i> are two methods available for all functions in Javascript.
+First class citizens is one of the most important definitions of Javascript functions and you should read about it if don't feel confident enough in this subject.
+So, as said before, <i>.apply</i> and <i>.call</i> are opened for you choose what will be your <i>this</i> reference, let's practice:

 - Open a Chrome browser and then open the Developer Tools (F12).
 - Go to Console item in the toolbar.